shaquillekiragu/coders-grill-restaurant-webpage/README.md

 ## Description

-Coders' Grill is a web application that serves as a restaurant landing page.
-It has been written in C# and has been built using ASP.NET Core and Entity Framework Core.
-MVC is the backend architecture of choice and has been used for managing and displaying text content in a structured way.
+Coders' Grill is a web application that serves as a dynamic restaurant landing page.
+Developed using C# with ASP.NET Core and Entity Framework Core, the application leverages the MVC architecture to efficiently manage and display text content in a structured way.
 Through a Content Management System, administrators are able to create, edit, and manage text content on this website.
+The application is styled using Foundation CSS, providing a clean, consistent, and responsive design that enhances the user experience.
+Additionally, the Slick JS framework has been used in order to integrate sliding images, further enriching the visual appeal and interactive elements of the site.
+To conclude, Coders' Grill combines robust backend functionality with a user-friendly interface to deliver a seamless and engaging web experience.

 ## Directory Structure